 When a person becomes very distressed, their brain cannot process information as it does ordinarily.
 A particularly stressful experience can become frozen in time, stuck, or "undigested" in the brain .
 Remembering the traumatic event may feel as bad as going through it the first time, because the images, sounds, smells and feelings connected to the event haven’t changed.
 These upsetting memories can have an ongoing negative effect that interferes with the way a person sees the world and relates to other people.

-One or more sessions are generally required for me to understand the nature of the problem and to decide whether EMDR is an appropriate treatment for you.
-I will discuss EMDR more fully and provide an opportunity to answer any questions you may have about the method.
+At least one session is generally required for me to understand the nature of the problem and to decide whether EMDR is an appropriate treatment for you.
+I will discuss EMDR more fully at that appointment and provide an opportunity to answer any questions you may have about the method.
 Once we have both agreed that EMDR is appropriate for a specific problem you are experiencing, the actual EMDR therapy may begin.
-A typical EMDR session lasts from 60 - 90 minutes.
+A typical EMDR session lasts from 50 - 90 minutes.
 The type of problem, life circumstances and the amount of previous trauma you may have had will determine how many treatment sessions are necessary.
 EMDR can be used either as a separate treatment all by itself or within a standard talk therapy, as an adjunctive treatment.
 Once I have gotten to know you and your specific circumstances, I can make recommendations about which course would work best.

 I have used EMDR to successfully treat: